alan2207/bulletproof-react/README.md

 1. Clone this repo
 2. Create a branch: `git checkout -b your-feature`
+3. Execute the `yarn prepare` script.
-3. Make some changes
+4. Make some changes
-4. Test your changes
+5. Test your changes
-5. Push your branch and open a Pull Request
+6. Push your branch and open a Pull Request

 ## License